 There are all sorts of ways you can damage a disc, but it’s important to identify how deep a scratch is or what caused the disc to malfunction before proceeding.
 The first trick is to identify that the problem is actually the disc.
 This is usually done by trying to play the disc in another device that has a disc drive or inserting another disc into the original drive that gave you issues.

 How do scratches affect discs?

-A disc like a CD or DVD is composed of layers.
+A CD or DVD is composed of layers.
 At the top is a layer of plastic, with the label printed on the surface.
 Data is stored on the disc in the form of ones and zeroes.
 When a disc is printed, a laser burns tiny pits into the plastic, so that the surface consists of various pits and flat surfaces called “lands.”
-Beneath this is a layer of reflective aluminum, and it’s important: when a CD or DVD players reads the disc, it runs a laser along it.
+Beneath this is a layer of reflective aluminum, and it’s important: When a CD or DVD player reads the disc, it runs a laser along it.
 The laser detects whether it is running over a pit or a land before the aluminum reflects the laser back to the player.

 Finally, the bottom layer of the disc is a layer of polycarbonate, which is meant to protect the data from damage.
 If this protective layer becomes scratched, the laser’s path can be altered, thus hindering its ability to accurately read the pits and lands.
 In order to fix the disc, one must either buff out the scratch or fill it with a transparent substance, so that the laser can travel through to the data.

 Although we cover different methods for cleaning and resurfacing your discs, it’s important to remember a few key rules if you want to save yourself a headache while going through the process.